VideoASMR-Bench: Can AI-Generated ASMR Videos Fool VLMs and Humans?

-Tab.~\ref{tab: pair} reports the results of this preference evaluation, where the model is prompted to identify the real video from a real–fake pair by answering “1” if the first video is real and “2” if the second is real.
-We test this on two settings: “Pair,” where the fake video is generated from the same real video, and “Pair Shuffle,” where it is generated from a different real video.
-Results show that this preference task is easier for video understanding models, while the pair and pair-shuffle settings have little impact.
-For example, Qwen2.5-VL-7B reaches 66.7 accuracy on the preference task, compared with 55 on direct judgment, with similar improvements observed across other video generation models.
+Fig.~\ref{fig:bench ablation}(b) shows that pair preference achieves higher realism scores than direct judgment across models and prompt settings.
+Moreover, as seen in Fig.~\ref{fig:bench ablation}(c), we test this on two settings: “Pair,” where the fake video is generated from the same ASMR videos, and “Pair Shuffle,” where it is generated from different ASMR videos, indicating the pair and pair-shuffle settings have little impact.
+We also find that explicit reasoning trace enhances the VLMs detection accuracy.